-1. Ride or walk the Twin Coast Cycle Trail
+1. Ride or Walk the Pou Herenga Tai Twin Coast Cycle Trail

-Kaikohe marks halfway on the 87km Twin Coast Cycle Trail.
+Kaikohe marks halfway on the 87 km (54 mi) Twin Coast Cycle Trail.
 The scenic grade 1-3 cycle trail takes in a wealth of diverse scenery from bush to farmland to coast.
-Kaikohe is the ideal place to start a day or half-day rides, with bike hire and shuttle services operating from Kaikohe to get you to and from your desired points on the cycle trail.
+Kaikohe is the ideal place to start a day or half-day ride, with bike hire and shuttle services operating from Kaikohe, such as Top Trail, to get you to and from your desired points on the cycle trail.

 Location: The entire Twin Coast Cycle Trail starts in Opua and ends in Horeke, passing right through Kaikohe.